glasnt/talks/2018_01_LCAArtTech/slides.md

 # &nbsp;

-*"If you know anything about image manipulation, colour setting, cross stitch charts..."*
+*"If you know anything about image manipulation, colour setting, cross stitch charts...*

- *"If there is any [FOSS] software out there please tell me.* <!-- .element: class="fragment" -->
+ *If there is any [FOSS] software out there please tell me.* <!-- .element: class="fragment" -->

  *Otherwise I will make my own,* <!-- .element: class="fragment" -->